'America's Got Talent' judges show no mercy for 'Jury Duty'-style spoof audition

 Taking a page straight out of the Jury Duty spoof playbook, the opening act in tonight’s final “audition” episode of America’s Got Talent found the show’s four judges pretty much the only ones in the theater not in on the audition.

 Then it was time for the entire balcony to burst into song, being as it was packed to the rafters with a UCLA choir exalting from on high.
-And what flash mob would be complete without a uniformed marching band pouring into the house, complete with blaring brass instruments and tall, fuzzy hats?
+And what flash mob would be complete without a uniformed marching band pouring into the house blaring brass instruments and rocking tall, fuzzy hats?

 “Who else is in on this?” yelled a wide-eyed Terry Crews from the wings, as the bit, created by NYC-based outfit Improv Everywhere, ended in a fusillade of streamer confetti cannons, all to the delight of the dazzled audience.